AshutoshMoharana/AshutoshMoharana/README.md

 - 👋 Hi, I’m @AshutoshMoharana
-- 👀 I’m interested in Full Stack Devlopment.
+- 👀 I’m a ReactJs Developer.
-- 🌱 I’m currently learning React, javascript, Nodejs, Firebase.
+- 🌱 I’m currently learning  Nodejs,Express.js.
 - 💞️ I’m looking to collaborate with other passionate developers.
 - 📫 you can reach me by only on linkedIn and github.

   Languages and Tools:

-  Visual Studio Code ,HTML5 ,CSS3 ,npm ,Tableau ,JavaScript ,React ,Node.js ,SQL ,firebase ,Git, GitHub
+  Visual Studio Code ,HTML5 ,CSS3 ,npm ,Tableau ,JavaScript ,React ,Node.js ,SQL ,firebase ,Gitlab, GitHub